mapbox/batfish/README.md

 ### Injecting data

-You can store data in JSON, anywhere in your project, then specify which specific data to inject into any given page.
+You can store data in JSON or JS, anywhere in your project, then specify which specific data to inject into any given page.

-To specify data, use the [`data`] and [`dataSelectors`] options in your configuration.
+To register data and data selectors, use the [`data`] and [`dataSelectors`] options in your configuration.

-To select data for a page, then, provide `siteData` front matter that is a [sequence](http://www.yaml.org/spec/1.2/spec.html#style/block/sequence) of strings, each representing one of the following:
+To select data to be injected into a page, then, provide `siteData` front matter that is a [sequence](http://www.yaml.org/spec/1.2/spec.html#style/block/sequence) of strings, each representing one of the following:

 - A key in the `data` object.
 In this case, the entire value will be injected.
 - A key in the `dataSelectors` object.
 In this case, the return value from that selector will be injected.